vikramjakhr/Resume/resume.md

 Working at Benchmark gave me the chance to get exposed to the Fixed Income market and to build a complicated system by breaking it down into smaller services/modules that are easy to build and maintain.
-Below is an overview of the projects I worked on:
+Below is an overview of the projects I worked on and experiences i gained:

 - **SINAPS**.
 Although it started as a web service to serve historical prices as well as last value data (most recent price) to our client